 He always believed in organic architecture, a term devised of his own, meaning thereby to design such structures as are harmonious with humanity and nature.
 Throughout his long and prolific career, he brought American architecture to the forefront.
 In fact, he revolutionized the 20th-century architect by applying clean geometries with an emphasis on horizontal planes.

 In 1909, In the state of Illinois, in the River Forest, there was built the Prairie- style Ingalls House reflecting the architectural intellect of Frank Lloyd’s fabulous style.

-The house really boasts of a cantilevered roof and a balcony exaggerating the horizontal lines of the design.
+The house, in fact, boasts of a cantilevered roof and a balcony exaggerating the horizontal lines of the design.
 Plenty of light comes through the three windows present in each room.

-This great and famous architect was awarded the great Twenty-five Year Award for the first time in 1973, then in 1974, 1983 and 1986.
-Earlier, he had also received Royal Gold Medal in 1941 and the AIA Gold Medal in 1949.
+This great and famous architect received the great Twenty-five Year Award for the first time in 1973, then in 1974, 1983 and 1986.
+Earlier, he had also received the Royal Gold Medal in 1941 and the AIA Gold Medal in 1949.